 \subsection{Herman's rotation number}

-Let $X$ be a compact metric space and $T\colon X\to X$ be a continuous (not necessarily homeomorphic) transformation, and $\mathbb{E}=\sqcup_{x\in X} \EE_x$ be a continuous oriented circle bundle with base $X$.
+Let $X$ be a compact metric space, let $T\colon X\to X$ be a continuous (not necessarily homeomorphic) transformation, and let $\mathbb{E}=\sqcup_{x\in X} \EE_x$ be a continuous oriented circle bundle with base $X$.
 We consider consider fibered continuous transformations $f\colon \mathbb{E} \to \mathbb{E}$ that project on $T$ and that send the fiber $\EE_x$ on $\EE_{Tx}$ by an orientation-preserving homeomorphism.
 By a slight abuse of terminology, we say that $f$ is a {\em skew-products (of positive circle homeomorphisms) over base dynamics $T$}.
 We denote the set of such $f$ by $Sk^+_{\EE,T}$ and endow it with the topology of uniform convergence.

-If $\mathbb{E}=X\times \SS^1$, if a skew-product $f$ is homotopic to $(T,\Id)$ within $Sk^+_{\EE,T}$ and if $\mu$ is an ergodic measure of $T$ with support in a connected component of $X$, then there is a well-defined {\em fibered rotation number} of $f$ above $\mu$, seen as an element of the circle $\SS^1$ (see Herman~\cite{H, JS}).
+Suppose that $\mathbb{E}=X\times \SS^1$, a skew-product $f$ is homotopic to $(T,\Id)$ within $Sk^+_{\EE,T}$, and $\mu$ is an ergodic measure of $T$ supported in a connected component of $X$.
+Then there is a well-defined {\em fibered rotation number} of $f$ above $\mu$.
+It can be seen as an element of the circle $\SS^1$ (see Herman~\cite{H, JS}).
 The rotation number is a cohomology invariant.

 Following classical terminology, the skew-product $f$ is called {\em mode-locked} above $\mu$ if any skew-product $g$ with same base dynamics $T$ and $C^0$-close enough to $f$ has the same rotation number.
 Answering a question of Herman, when $T$ is an irrational rotation of the circle, J\"ager and Bjerkl\"ov~\cite{BJ} characterized mode-locking by the existence of a {\em trapping annulus}, that is, an annulus $S\subset \EE$ whose boundary circles project on $X$ by a finite cover, such that $f^n(S)\Subset S$ for some iterate $n\in \NN$, and such that $f^k(S)\cap S=\emptyset$, for all $0<k<n$.